Semantic-Org/Semantic-UI-React/.github/CONTRIBUTING.md

 ### Components

-A doc block should appear above a component class or function to describe it:
+A docblock should appear above a component class or function to describe it:

 ```js
 /**